Motteo1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path Add /action to the PATH. /action should be the last directory the shell looks into while looking for a program

+3-paths A script that counts the number of directories in the PATH

+3-paths A script that counts the number of directories in the PATH

+3-paths A script that counts the number of directories in the PATH